It takes more than good intentions to transform the South. It takes money.

 The reason these scenes played out so rapidly is because the first Civil War over slavery was never really settled.

-The difference this time, I realized, is the level of militia organizing that these groups now have—which almost makes old images target practice at Glenn Miller's farm seem quaint.
-Today, some of those military vets have been trained by our tax dollars liken their coming Civil War to the one they fought in Iraq that they hope to recreate here.
+The difference this time, I realized, is the level of militia organizing that these groups now have, which almost makes old images target practice at Glenn Miller's farm seem quaint.
+Today, some of those military vets—trained by our tax dollars—liken the Civil War they hope to create here to the ones they fought in Iraq.

 Old, new, borrowed and blue